Jump to topic

 - Supportive learning environment with ample opportunities to interact with faculty, fellow residents and medical students

-- Innovative surgical training program with state-of-the-art simulation center
+- Innovative surgical training program with state-of-the-art Clinical Simulation Center

 - Access to dedicated resources on ophthalmology from Harrell Health Sciences Library